 When I moved to this rural area of northeast Pennsylvania 15 years ago, I could have only dreamed of getting my hands on a locally raised organic chicken.
 A lot has changed since then, thankfully.
 As I wrote in a blog post last summer, the Lehigh Valley now has an exciting food scene for locavores.
-Through my online blog column at Fig Bethlehem I have met the owners and written about several of the new food ventures that emerged in recent years.
-I am awed by their courage and to support them, I buy whatever I can from local producers.
+Many new food ventures have emerged in recent years and awed by their courage, I buy whatever I can from local producers.

 From my countryside shopping tour on Saturday morning I came home with a dozen green, white and brown eggs, two soft goat cheeses, and a chicken from Kreeky Tree Farm, plus cherries and yellow plums from County Line Orchard, which is a must-stop every summer weekend.
 I also picked up a bunch of scallions from a roadside stand operated by honor system.
 Yes, that type of thing still exists here and there, although I have seen several owners give up because folks were not honorable and did not pay for what they took, or worse, stole the cash box.

 A free-range organic chicken raised in the best of all worlds does not need much to taste succulent and delicious.
 I slow-roasted the chicken in the oven with lots of fresh herbs from my garden, dried lavender from The Lavender Farmette, and the last of last year’s garlic.
 Everything for this dish except for the olive oil, butter and salt for came from local sources.